 In certain territories, the Group has an early retirement programme designed to create an incentive for employees, within a certain age group, to transition from (full or part time) employment into retirement before their legal retirement age.
 Furthermore, the Group also sponsors deferred compensation plans in other territories.
-The current portion of these liabilities totalled \in 8 million and \in 8 million as at 31 December 2023 and 31 December 2022, respectively, and is included within the current portion of employee benefit liabilities.
-The non-current portion of these liabilities totalled \in 33 million and \in 31 million as at 31 December 2022, respectively, and is included within the current portion of employee benefit liabilities.
-The non-current portion of these liabilities totalled \in 33 million and \in 31 million as at 31 December 2022, respectively, and is included within employee benefit liabilities.
+The current portion of these liabilities totalled $\+ 8$ million and $\+ 8$ million as at 31 December 2023 and 31 December 2022, respectively, and is included within the current portion of employee benefit liabilities.
+The non-current portion of these liabilities totalled $\+ 8$ 3 million and $\+ 8$ 31 million as at 31 December 2023 and 31 December 2022, respectively, and is included within employee benefit liabilities.